amended November 2013 )

 When parties agree to arbitrate under these Rules,

-initiated thereunder, they thereby constitute MICA the administrator of the
+arbitration is initiated thereunder, they thereby constitute MICA the

-obligations of the administrator are prescribed in the agreement of the parties
+authority and obligations of the administrator are prescribed in the agreement

 The duties of the MICA under these Rules may be